 The possibilities end only with your creativity, but these options are definitely worth a try.
 Try ones that appeal to you and your family.
-Mix and match to keep the fun and flavor in pizza night.

-Cooking times shown on the carton are based on the pizza you purchased.
+Mix and match to keep the fun and flavor in pizza night. → Cooking times shown on the carton are based on the pizza you purchased.
 Additional toppings may call for longer baking times.
 By using a thermometer, you can ensure that every component reaches 160°F to assure food safety.
 Also, be sure to wash added fresh veggies thoroughly before use, employing safe food handling practices to prevent cross-contact contamination.
 Add Halfway Through to Cook or Thoroughly Reheat

-Drain canned beans for lean protein

-Add cooked chicken, turkey or shrimp to a cheese pizza

-Slice and spread, green and red peppers

-Tear broccoli into small pieces

-Herbs & Spices-Go wild, adding your favorite flavors

-Skip starchy veggies like potatoes - the pizza crust delivers plenty of delicious starchy goodness.
+Drain canned beans for lean protein Add cooked chicken, turkey or shrimp to a cheese pizza Slice and spread, green and red peppers Tear broccoli into small pieces Can you have too many onions?
+Add After Baking Herbs & Spices-Go wild, adding your favorite flavors TIP Skip starchy veggies like potatoes - the pizza crust delivers plenty of delicious starchy goodness.
 Add in Time to Heat Up

-Add After Baking

-Microwave frozen spinach, drain for green power

-Shred and spread carrots, yum!

-Halve and spread cherry tomatoes to add lycopene, flavor and flair

-Drain and spread canned mushrooms the more the merrier

-Drain and add jarred hot peppers you set the temperature!

-Mix fresh salad greens and lightly dress, then use as a topper
+Microwave frozen spinach, drain for green power Shred and spread carrots, yum!
+Halve and spread cherry tomatoes to add lycopene, flavor and flair Drain and spread canned mushrooms - the more the merrier Drain and add jarred hot peppers - you set the temperature!
+Mix fresh salad greens and lightly dress, then use as a topper Thinly slice radishes to add crunch and heat.
 Save and Reheat Your Leftovers!

 Why eat more than you really want - especially when pizza leftovers are so easy to keep and reheat?
 You might like cold pizza, but reheating is easy.
 Hot or cold, pizza can make the perfect addition to tomorrow's meal!
 Food safety tip: Refrigerate leftovers within one hour and use within a day or two.

 Pizza Leftovers in the Microwave: There Are Better Ways!
 While some pizzas are designed for preparation in a microwave, it's not the best method for reheating leftovers.
 That's because it can make the crust chewy and tough.
 Instead try these simple but better ways.